Synapse Glossary¶

 Within Synapse, a type is the definition of a data element within the data model.
 A type describes what the element is and enforces how it should look, including how it should be normalized.

-See the Type section in the Data Model - Terminology document for additional detail.
+See the Type section in the Data Model Objects document for additional detail.

 Within Synapse, base types include standard types such as integers and strings, as well as common types defined within